sadensmol/sadensmol.github.com/projects.md

 **Looking for the new job opportunity mostly related to Games Development!**

-   2 years I was working as Fulltime Java Developer for Tangelo Games.
+   2 years I was working as Fulltime Java Developer/React.js/Unity/C# for Tangelo Games.

    [Best Casino](https://apps.facebook.com/best_casino/)